sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 #### Prioritizing an instance
 You can use the `Nice` setting, as shown above.

-For example, to give more priority to you instance, specify `Nice=-15`.
+For example, to give more priority to your instance, specify `Nice=-15`.
 Priority can be set in the range of -20, 19, and please remember that a nicer process is lower priority.

 #### Putting it all together